We recommend cleaning your road bike monthly (or every 20 to 25 rides) and a mountain or ‘cross bike more often.

 You should be cleaning your bike after every few rides and definitely after any ride when you get caught in the rain. … 2 Hose ‘er down: Just like washing your car you want to hose down the bike, apply soapy water with a brush and scrub away all the grit and grime from the frame, wheels and drivetrain.

+Proper bike cleaning should be a big part of your bicycle maintenance routine.
 Washing your bike regularly will ensure all your expensive bike parts have a long and happy life.
 Whether you ride a road bike or a mountain bike, taking the time to wash your bike (especially your drivetrain) is a necessity.
-For road bikes, we suggest degreasing and “re-greasing” your drivetrain every 100 miles.

 How do you take care of a bike after a ride?